 Further, many industries also define requirements.
 Adherence to these regulations and industry standards such as Payment Card Industry compliance (PCI), is a requirement for doing business in a global market.

-The result, blurred lines between security and compliance.
+The result, blurred lines between security vs compliance.
 This article aims to clear up the misconceptions between the two and provide tips to help your organization strike a balance between being compliant and being secure.

 Many organizations have the mindset that being compliant makes them fundamentally secure.
 Unfortunately, that is not the case.
 Compliance regulations are not security programs.
 Compliance demonstrates how well your organization meets security-related requirements of specific regulatory standards like PCI or HIPAA.
 Security on the other hand, is a collection of controls designed to mitigate risk and protect your data and applications from threats.

 You can be compliant, but that doesn’t mean you’re secure.